Watch this video

 ..for a taste of how it feels for people who have Limited English Proficiency when they are listening to you.
 Scroll down to watch two videos, and see for yourself what a huge difference it makes when someone speaks an unknown language slowly and clearly.

 If I come into your business to train staff how to modify their speech for non English speakers, they need to know how it feels to be on the receiving end of a language they can't understand.
-For that I use Spanish (I can speak Spanish fluently because I spent most of my twenties in Madrid.)
+For that I use Spanish, a language which most British residents can't speak well.

 You're going to watch two videos of me speaking Spanish.